K-Veschgini/jsonjet/docs/jet/statements/create-lookup.md

 ## Description

-The `create lookup` statement defines a named lookup that stores key-value pairs for use in queries.
-Lookups provide a way to store configuration data, reference tables, and other static data that can be accessed during query processing.
+The `create lookup` statement defines a named lookup that stores configuration data, reference tables, and other static data that can be accessed during query processing.
+Lookups are designed for runtime configuration values and lookup tables, providing an efficient way to store and access reference data without requiring JOINs.

+Lookups are stored in the system registry and persist until explicitly deleted, making them ideal for:
+- Configuration parameters (timeouts, thresholds, feature flags)
+- Reference tables (status codes, error mappings, validation rules)
+- Static data that doesn't change frequently during query execution

 ## Parameters

 - `name`: Lookup identifier (must be a valid identifier)
-- `value`: JSON value (object, array, string, number, boolean)
+- `value`: JSON value (object, array, string, number, boolean, null)

 ## Modifiers